Clamshell (container)

 A clamshell is a one-piece container consisting of two halves joined by a hinge area which allows the structure to come together to close.
 Clamshells can be made to be reusable and reclosable, or can be sealed securely, requiring that they be cut open.
 They are commonly made of thermoformed plastic.

 History

-Containers acting similar to clamshells have been widely used for many years, constructed from a diversity of materials.
+Containers acting similarly to clamshells have been widely used for many years, constructed from a diversity of materials.

 American inventor Thomas Jake Lunsford first patented clamshell packaging in 1978.
 Patent Classification B65D43/162 covers “Non-removable lids or covers hinged for upward or downward movement the container, the lid and the hinge being made of one piece".
 It lists over ten thousand patents in the last hundred years.

 Foam plastic clamshells have been used in fast food restaurants for burgers; paperboard clamshells are currently being used similarly.
 Clear plastic clamshell containers were used for strawberries by Driscoll’s, a California berry grower, in the 1990s to pack its berries for retail sale.

 National Geographic magazine described the containers as "a recycling nightmare".